Azure/open-service-broker-azure/docs/modules/servicebus.md

 _Note: This module is EXPERIMENTAL.
 To enable this module, you must run Open Service Broker for Azure with modules.minStability set to `experimental`_

+_This module involves the Parent-Child Model concept in OSBA, please refer to the [Parent-Child Model doc](../parent-child-model-for-multiple-layers-services.md)._

 ## Services & Plans

 ### Service: azure-servicebus-namespace